erihaus/info2300_project2/documents/design-journey.md

 > Label all images.
 All labels must be visible in VS Code's Markdown Preview.
 > Clearly label the final design.
 ![First Design Sketch](first.jpg)

-![Second sketch on left and final on right](second.jpg)
+First Design Sketch.
+Filters are below the search.
+![Second sketch on left and final on right](second.jpg) Second sketch on the left and final sketch on the right.
+Decided to change filters into dropdown menus and changed placement of dropdown menus to be next to the search bar because most users will use filters when searching.
+Decided to use icons to show the values instead of text only to make it more legible.

 ## Partials (Milestone 2)
 > If you have any partials, plan them here.